 “Read the books you love, tell people about authors you like, and don’t worry about it.”

 The great thing about sharing your favorite books is that you meet other people who love those books, and they’ll share with you even more books to love.

 Take notes, and let the books stack up.
 Gigantic book piles aren’t a sign you’re doing it wrong, they’re a sign that you’re doing it right.

 * * *

-If you need something to read, my new book, Keep Going, is out April 2nd.
+If you need something to read, check out my newest book, Keep Going.